How to buy?

 2. Online or via the ‘Bernaerts app’

-From 2 weeks before the auction, you can place a ‘prebid’ on one of our platforms Bernaerts Live, Invaluable or Drouotonline.
+From 2 weeks before the auction, you can place a ‘prebid’ on one of our platforms Bernaerts Live, Invaluable or Drouot.

 You can also bid live on these platforms during the Live Auction.